-To run a global search, click the icon in the upper left corner of the Workstorm window, located beside your profile picture or icon.
-This will open the global search bar.
+To run a global search, click the icon near the top of your left menu, located beneath your status.
+This will open the global search window.

 Next, type a keyword or term unique to the information you are seeking.
 The more unique and exact the keyword, the more refined and precise your search results will be.
-Results will appear that match your keyword (highlighted in yellow), across all Conversations and Messages within your account history.
+Results will appear that match your keyword (highlighted in yellow), across all names of Conversations you are a member of and also any Messages within your account history.
 A counter in the bottom right of each result shows how many times your keyword appears in that conversation or message.

-Click on an individual search result to view all relevant results within a given conversation or message.
-Click See more or See previous to see messages immediately before or after the exact search result.
+If you select a Conversation result, it will take you to that conversation where you can view the message history and send a new message.
+If you click on a Message result, you will be able to view all relevant results within the Global Search window.
+Click Next or Previous to see messages immediately before or after the exact search result.
 This enables you to see more context around the search result, or locate peripheral information within the same message or conversation.

 While global search helps members find information across a broad range of conversations, conversation search helps pinpoint information located within a single conversation.

 For example, say Naveed knows he collaborated only with Gloria on the changes to slide 4.
 In this case, he can conduct a keyword search for “slide 4” directly within his conversation with Gloria.
 Using conversation search in this way can sometimes prove faster and more precise than global search, particularly when searching for a frequently used keyword that may appear in other irrelevant conversations.